mhdidrissyahputra/fourLedControl/README.md

 # fourLedControl
-The project aims to control 4 LEDs with 1 button.
-The LEDs will light up alternately when the button is pressed.
+The project aims to control 4 LEDs with 1 button
+The LEDs will light up alternately when the button is pressed This project uses Arduino as a microcontroller